jhspetersson/fselect/docs/usage.md

     fselect [ARGS] COLUMN[, COLUMN...] [from ROOT[, ROOT...]] [where EXPR] [group by COLUMNS] [order by COLUMNS] [limit N] [into FORMAT]

-You write SQL-like query, that's it.
+You write an SQL-like query, that's it.

 **fselect** command itself is like a first keyword (`select`, i.e., *file select*).
-But if you'll put one more `select` behind occasionally, that's not a problem.
+But if you put one more `select` behind occasionally, that's not a problem.

 Next you put columns you are interested in.
-It could be file name or path, size, modification date, etc.
+It could be a file name or path, size, modification date, etc.
-See full list of possible columns.
+See the full list of possible columns.
 You can add columns with arbitrary text (put in quotes if it contains spaces).
 A few functions (aggregating and formatting) are there for your service.
 You can use arithmetic expressions when it makes sense.

 Where to search?
 Specify with `from` keyword.
 You can list one or more directories separated with comma.
 If you leave the `from`, then current directory will be processed.